 Bake cookies in the preheated oven for eight minutes.
 Do not brown cookies or they will be over done.
 They might be a little soft, but they’re finish cooking during the cooling process.

 Cool on baking sheet for 5 minutes, then transfer to cooling rack until completely cool.

-Once they are completely cool, frost with your favorite frosting, and decorate!
-I love setting up a little cookie decorating station where my kiddos can pick from their favorite frosting and toppings to make their own personalized sugar cookies!
+Once they are completely cool, frost with your favorite sugar cookie icing, and decorate!
+I love setting up a little cookie decorating station where my kiddos can pick from their favorite color icing and toppings to make their own personalized sugar cookies!

-We typically like to go simple with just frosting and sprinkles but you could totally make these super cute with icing and other decorations!
+We typically like to go simple with just icing and sprinkles but you could totally make these super cute with icing and other decorations!